ritik8004/drupal_assignment/README.md

 Any code merged into upstream branch is automatically back-merged.

-* There is Heroku APP running to do this
+* There is Heroku APP running to do this.
 * Back merges are done from master => uat => qa => develop => develop-*

 ### Local git repository